 Heather graduated from University of Wisconsin, Superior in 1997 with a BS in Psychology and Sociology.
-She has recently completed the coursework to become a License Drug and Alcohol Counselor (LADC) and will sit for the exam in the coming months.
+She has recently earned a License Drug and Alcohol Counselor (LADC).
 She has more than 15 years of case management experience with at-risk youth and most recently worked as a Case Manager at North Homes Children and Family Services.

 Jennifer Keuten, Transitional Assertive Community Treatment (T-ACT) Case Manager